Why Use A Natural Deodorant & How It Works

 But when I think of the various products I use on my skin each and every day, I can’t help but wonder how much is "a safe small dose" after +60 years.

-Ingredients DO matter especially with a product that you apply every day and sometimes even many times a day.
+Ingredients DO matter especially with a product that you apply every day (sometimes many times a day) and remains on your skin.

 The fact is that with some ingredients, like Phthalates (found in artificial fragrances), no one really knows how these synthetic chemicals will affect us or our environment over time and years of use.